Weak Hair Roots? Find the Causes & How to Fix Them Naturally

 • Use normal to lukewarm water

-• Massage gently (no nails)
+• Massage gently (avoid using nails)

 • Apply conditioner only on lengths